SlachPi/Wolf-Marcher-3D/README.md

 # Wolf-Marcher-3D
-A program inspirered by the old game Wolfenstein 3D, but it is not technically a Raycaster.
+A program inspired by the old game Wolfenstein 3D, but it is not technically a Raycaster.
 It is in fact closer to a Ray-Marcher.

 ## Dependencies :
 - SDL2.